 The selection process will take basically the following steps:

-Indigenous peoples and local communities make a request for an intervention of IUCN through the Whakatane Mechanism to conduct an assessment of their problems and subsequent search for solutions.
+Indigenous peoples and/or local communities make a request for an intervention of IUCN through the Whakatane Mechanism to conduct an assessment of their problems and subsequent search for solutions.
 Requests can be channelled through the IUCN Secretariat (IUCN Regional or global programmes), or any of the members of the Mechanism.

 The Steering Committee of the Mechanism discusses the request and solicits feedback from the IUCN Secretariat (including the respective IUCN regional programme), relevant indigenous peoples’ and community organizations and other bodies as appropriate.
-Based on feedback and recommendations, and under the leadership of the IUCN Regional Programme, representatives of the Mechanism and the Regional Programme initiate dialogue with representatives of all relevant stakeholders linked to the case to explore the feasibility of action.
+Based on feedback and recommendations, the Steering Committee (with the IUCN Regional Programme and other relevant actorts) initiates a dialogue with representatives of all relevant stakeholders linked to the case to explore the feasibility of action.

-On the results of the previous step, the Steering Committee and the respective IUCN Regional Programme propose a plan of action and communicate it to the indigenous peoples’ or community representatives to seek their consent, especially on whether the proposed process can provide appropriate responses to their concerns.
+On the results of the previous step, the Steering Committee the respective IUCN Regional Programme and the indigenous peoples’ representatives discuss and decide on a plan of action and communicate it to the indigenous peoples’ or communities to seek their consent, especially on whether the proposed process can provide appropriate responses to their concerns.

-The Steering Committee and the respective IUCN Regional Programme make consultations with other key stakeholders to seek their engagement in the proposed action plan.
+The Steering Committee with the involvement of the respective IUCN Regional Programme and indigenous peoples and/or local communities make consultations with other key stakeholders to seek their engagement in the proposed action plan.

-The Steering Committee and the IUCN Regional programme decide on selection in a timely manner, publicise the decision and make operational and logistical arrangements to initiates the process.
+The Steering Committee decides on selection in a timely manner, publicises the decision and makes operational and logistical arrangements to initiates the process.

 The selection of the cases for action is based on the following criteria, among others: